kunukn/zlide/README.md

 ### about

-slider functionaliter from jQuery.slideToggle, jQuery.slideUp, jQuery.slideDown but with css transition on calculated max-height.
+slider functionality from `jQuery.slideToggle`, `jQuery.slideUp`, `jQuery.slideDown` but with css transition on calculated max-height.
 Same idea as this https://github.com/BrentonCozby/dom-slider but minimalistic.
-You have to add css transition styling to your element.
+You have to apply css transition styling to your element.
+Inert is supported. (uses display: none when collapsed)

 ### demo

-Collapsibles with inert support: https://codepen.io/kunukn/pen/pWBvEo?editors=0010 Accordion with inert support:    https://codepen.io/kunukn/pen/xXePEv?editors=0010
+Collapsibles with inert support: https://codepen.io/kunukn/full/pWBvEo Accordion with inert support:    https://codepen.io/kunukn/full/xXePEv

 ### Usage example